Sergiu Băhăian: Background

 Băhăian was charged with ordering the killing of four people in "mafioso style" between 2006 and 2008, in a case that Romania's chief prosecutor Laura Codruța Kövesi declared to be "unprecedented".
-According to the prosecution, the victims, all former business associates of Băhăian, were forced to swallow diazepam and alcohol, and were later buried alive or thrown in the Danube – Black Sea Canal or the Danube river.
+According to the prosecution, the victims, all former business associates of Băhăian, were forced to swallow diazepam and alcohol, and were later buried alive or thrown in the Danube–Black Sea Canal or the Danube River.
 Two of the victims were found in the Cerchezu commune, buried at a depth of 2.5 metres under a layer of rocks and concrete.
 The Department of Investigation of Organized Crime and Terrorism Offences (DIICOT) suspects that there may be other victims.

 According to the prosecution, Băhăian recruited lonely and poor people, created front companies in their names, and then asked them to buy various merchandise and cars with bad checks or promissory notes.
 Over 40 companies were created for this purpose.
 The balance sheets of these companies were usually cooked.
 When these accomplices, who normally received less than 0.1% of the profits, started to make demands, they were eliminated by two of Băhăian's lieutenants, Valentin Șlepac and Adrian Grigoraș.
-The monetary damages have been estimated to be at least 800,000 euros by Adevărul newspaper, or 2 million euros by the Gândul newspaper and Mediafax news agency.
+The monetary damages have been estimated to be at least 800,000 euros by Adevărul newspaper, or 2 million euros by the Gândul newspaper and the Mediafax news agency.

-At the time of his 2010 arrest, Sergiu Băhăian had 1600 friends on Facebook.
+At the time of his 2010 arrest, Sergiu Băhăian had 1,600 friends on Facebook.

 In April 2013, the High Court of Cassation and Justice rejected his appeal, upholding the sentence to 26 years in prison for murder, organized crime and fraud.
 The appeals of his two main accomplices, Valentin Șlepac and Adrian Grigoraș were not considered because they had already died in jail; they had been sentenced to life and respectively 22 years.
-Three more of Băhăian's accomplices, Edward Marian Mărculescu, Dan Liviu Iovan and George Florian Oprea, also saw their sentences upheld to 13 and a half years, 13 years, and respectively 5 years in prison.
+Three more of Băhăian's accomplices, Edward Marian Mărculescu, Dan Liviu Iovan, and George Florian Oprea, also saw their sentences upheld to 13 and a half years, 13 years, and respectively 5 years in prison.
+In 2020, Băhăian's sentence was set to 30 years; as of 2025, he is incarcerated at Jilava Prison, where he is being treated for terminal cancer.